If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read elsewhere.

-There are a handful attorneys who can because they actually specialize in gaming law.
-They're awesome sources of information and some of the few people who can make sense of gaming law and explain it to the masses.
+There are a handful attorneys who can because they actually specialize in gaming and poker law.
+They're awesome sources of information and some of the few people who can make sense of the legal mess surrounding online poker and explain it to the masses.

 I largely base my analysis on what my favorite gaming law expert, the incomparable Professor I. Nelson Rose, has to say on the subject.